iiiiprince/testProject/readme.txt

 11112222
 add new info
-checkout a new branch "dev"
+checkout a new branch "feature0"